prov3ntus/pv_blender_cod/README.md

 It's baffling that this wasn't added by any of the previous maintainers, tbh.
 This plugin was never really shown any love.

 ### Exporting Multiple Objects Fix
 Using the "Export Selection" option when exporting XModels now **fully works** with no issues.
 You can also export all meshes in the scene, and it works fine.
 You no longer have to join the mesh before exporting.

 ### Blender 4.0+ Bug Fixes
 Exporting XModels now apply modifiers.
 Custom weighted/split normals are preserved.
 Only auto-triangulates if necessary upon export, as export triangulation was discarding some data (it no longer does this anyway anymore).

 ### Auto-updating
-When a new update is released, you'll be notified about it in Blender.
+When a new update is released, you'll be notified about it when Blender opens.
 Updates will be checked for on startup, and you'll be prompted if there's an update available.
+You can turn off auto-update checks in the plugin's settings.

 ### Nicer Warnings
 Like CoDMayaTools, you are notified if any warnings occured during an operation.
 The **first five** are shown on the pop-up.

-For more information about the (and to check out the errors that weren't shown if there are more than 5), open the console window by going in Blender to the top left, then click **Window --> Toggle System Console**.
+For more information about the warnings, open the console window by going in Blender to the top left, then click **Window --> Toggle System Console**.
-There will be descriptions of any warnings, and overflow warnings (when there are more than 5 warnings in one export).
+There will be descriptions of all warnings, and any overflow warnings (when there are more than 5 warnings in one export).
+You can also copy the output of the console and include it when you report the error.

 ### Vertex Color Fixes
-Preserves vertex colours when importing / exporting XModels.
-Also supports custom vertex color plugins, and can export the data from them.
+Preserves vertex colours when importing / exporting XModels (_including alpha for material blending_)

-You'd wanna use a plugin when exporting alpha vertex colors for blending, specifically [VertexColorPlus](https://github.com/oRazeD/VertexColorsPlus/).
+Note: Painting alpha vertex colours isn't possible in Blender 3.X.
+You'd wanna use a plugin for it instead, specifically an old version of VertexColorPlus that you can download [here](https://github.com/oRazeD/VertexColorsPlus/archive/6e4a9fb18e88449487fe1cd631e5c8ec2f7fbaa4.zip).

-Alpha vertex colours are not otherwise possible to export in Blender (at least in 3.0).

-If a vertex layer exists from a plugin, pv_blender_cod will use that instead when exporting.

 ## Known Issues / Current To-do List